michaelBielang/fintech-ML/README.md

 This app was tested on a Windows 10 machine.

-To set up Hadoop on Windows 10 please follow [these](https://towardsdatascience.com/installing-hadoop-3-2-1-single-node-cluster-on-windows-10-ac258dd48aef) instructions.
+To set up **Hadoop** on Windows 10 please follow [these](https://towardsdatascience.com/installing-hadoop-3-2-1-single-node-cluster-on-windows-10-ac258dd48aef) instructions.

-Clone this repository and import it to an IDE of your choice.
+**Clone** this repository and import it to an IDE of your choice.
 (I use IntelliJ IDEA 2020.2)

-If your maven configuration does not import dependencies automatically please do so manually.
+If your maven configuration does not **import dependencies** automatically please do so manually.

-To verify a proper setup please execute maven's lifecycle `verify`.
+To **verify** a proper setup please execute maven's lifecycle `verify`.
 It should state: `BUILD SUCCESS`

-To finally execute this application run the main function within the `AlgorithmicTradingApplication.class`
+To finally execute this application **run the main function from your IDE**  within the `AlgorithmicTradingApplication.class`

 ## Technology Stack